Tallow: Lubrication

 Early in the development of steam-driven piston engines, the hot vapors and liquids washed away most lubricants very quickly.
 It was soon found that tallow was quite resistant to this washing.
 Tallow and compounds including tallow were widely used to lubricate locomotive and steamship engines at least until the 1950s.
 (During World War II, the vast fleets of steam-powered ships exhausted the supply, leading to the large-scale planting of rapeseed because rapeseed oil also resisted the washing effect.)
 Tallow is still used in the steel rolling industry to provide the required lubrication as the sheet steel is compressed through the steel rollers.

 Another industrial use is as a lubricant for certain types of light engineering work, such as cutting threads on electrical conduit.
 Specialist cutting compounds are available, but tallow is a traditional lubricant that is easily available for cheap and infrequent use.

 The use of tallow or lard to lubricate rifles was the spark that started the Indian Mutiny of 1857.
 To load the new Pattern 1853 Enfield Rifle, the sepoys had to bite the cartridge open.
 It was believed that the paper cartridges that were standard issue with the rifle were greased with lard (pork fat), which was regarded as unclean by Muslims, or tallow (cow fat), which is incompatible with Hindu dietary laws.
 Tallow, along with beeswax, was also used in the lubricant for American Civil War ammunition used in the Springfield rifled musket.
 A combination of mutton tallow, paraffin wax, and beeswax is still used as a patch or projectile lubricant in present-day black powder arms.

 Tallow is used to make a biodegradable motor oil.

 Tallow is also used in traditional bell foundry, as a separation for the false bell when casting.

 Industrial

-Tallow can be used as flux for soldering.
+Tallow can be used as flux for soldering lead.